 Possession of Anabolic Steroids under Federal Law

-Congress classified Anabolic Steroids as Schedule 3 drugs by passing the Anabolic Steroid Control Act of 1990.
-This Steroid law makes non-medical use of Anabolic Steroids illegal.
-Steroid possession without a prescription is a federal drug crime.
-You could go to jail for up to 1 year or pay a fine of up to up to $1,000, or both.
-However, if you have had one prior conviction for a drug crime, you could be imprisoned for 15 days to 2 years or pay a fine of up to $2,500, or both.
-If you have had two or more prior convictions for drug crimes, you could be imprisoned for 90 days to 3 years or pay a fine of up to $5,000, or both.
+Anabolic steroids were classified as a Schedule 3 drug by the Anabolic Steroid Control Act of 1990.
+This means that using anabolic steroids non-medically is illegal.
+If you are caught with possession of steroids without a prescription, you could be charged with a federal drug crime.
+This would mean being jailed for up to a year or paying a fine of up to $1,000, or both.
+The situation gets worse if this is your second drug crime: you could be imprisoned for 15 days to 2 years or pay a fine of up to $2,500, or both.
+If this is your third drug crime, then the jail time is 90 days to 3 years, the fine is $5,000, or you may have to face both.